zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-amazon.md

 [APZ 156.3] (#apz156 .3) {#apz156 .3.ref .apz} "How to Guest
 Divasanda have open eyes, and the prophets have exceeded the human life Pure (ii) the seer is born, born, and diminutive, and propitiated;
-Going to grief according to well-colored and miscolored karma, and to pouty.
+Going to grief according to well-colored and miscolored kamma, and to pouty.
 Creatures see this little animal is impoverished by the creature Manas from linguistique to the Lady, who was impoverished by porn.
-Epitiated, they were pagan by the mythical view karma, they Fall from evil traits, without being raised to death by the breaking of the boya These are the earners of the bad. (iii) The pennies are the suction of the boiler.
+Epitiated, they were pagan by the mythical view kamma, they Fall from evil traits, without being raised to death by the breaking of the boya These are the earners of the bad. (iii) The pennies are the suction of the boiler.
 Vachi are in Nuuvo with suction.
 Manas is impoverished.